swirlai/swirl-search/docs/Developer-Guide.md

   }
 ```

-## Integrate Source Synonyms Into Swirl Relevancy
+## Integrate Source Synonyms Into SWIRL Relevancy

-As of Swirl 1.10, you can use hit highlight extraction to integrate a SearchProvider's synonym hits into Swirl's relevancy processing.
+As of SWIRL 1.10, you can use hit highlight extraction to integrate a SearchProvider's synonym hits into SWIRL's relevancy processing.

-Data source synonym configuration can compromise the accuracy of Swirl's relevancy scoring because the relevancy `PostResultProcessor` isn't aware of terms used to retrieve documents that were not part of the original query.
-As of Release 1.10, Swirl can surface any terms used by the SearchProvider to match documents in the results returned by that source.
+Data source synonym configuration can compromise the accuracy of SWIRL's relevancy scoring because the relevancy `PostResultProcessor` isn't aware of terms used to retrieve documents that were not part of the original query.
+As of Release 1.10, SWIRL can surface any terms used by the SearchProvider to match documents in the results returned by that source.

-The following SearchProviders may be configured with synonym support at the source and require this additional configuration in Swirl:
+The following SearchProviders may be configured with synonym support at the source and require this additional configuration in SWIRL:
 * OpenSearch
 * Elastic
 * Solr

 ### Configuration

-* Update the default SearchProvider configuration to add hit highlighting to the source fields that are mapped to Swirl's `title` and `body` fields.
+* Update the default SearchProvider configuration to add hit highlighting to the source fields that are mapped to SWIRL's `title` and `body` fields.

 Exactly how to do this will vary based on the original search engine and the use case, but to enable highlighting on every field, add the following to the `query_template` field of the SearchProvider: